The Music & Memory Film Project:

 Documenting Music & Dementia through Film

-My latest research project sits at the crossroads of applied ethnomusicology, experiential ethnography through film, and studies of neurodiversity and creative aging.
-Now in its second year, I have carried out this research in conjunction with service learning undergraduate courses in Maine and Indiana.
+This research project sits at the crossroads of applied ethnomusicology, experiential ethnography through film, and studies of neurodiversity and creative aging.
+Now in its third year, I have carried out this research in conjunction with service learning undergraduate courses that I designed and taught in Maine and Indiana.
 In my course "Music and Memory: Studying Music and Dementia through Film," my students and I work to help make personalized iPod playlists for residents with dementia at continuing care centers, documenting these experiences through sensory approaches to filmed ethnography.

 Over the course of a given semester students work in pairs with individuals in assisted living facilities or adult day programs designed for older adults living with different kinds of dementia.
 Students visit facilities 6-8 times over the course of a given semester and spend their afternoons learning about the musical life story of participants.
 This process involves spending time with, and interviewing older adults, their families and their professional and personal support networks.
 As students get to know their participants, they gradually build a playlist of 20-50 songs that ultimately is downloaded on an iPod for that individual's personal use.
 Finally, the individual, their family and their professional care partners learn how music can be used both as an activity, and also as an intervention to promote wellness depending on the need of each individual.
 For some, this may involve anxiety, others insomnia, others depression, and for others, music provides a vehicle to connect with family, friends, and great memories.